lealbaugh/jvns-redesign/source/_posts/2014-01-16-what-my-technical-interviews-have-looked-like.markdown

   a lot, and wrote about in
   [Questions I'm asking in interviews](http://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/).
-  I may write more about this later because it's really important and pretty hard to get right.
+  I may write more about this later because it's really important and I find it pretty hard to get right.

 ## Technical questions